Ahh, remember those heady days of '97 with Tony Blairs magic words ringing out “education, education, education”?

 Fittingly, my personal core objective for 2012 is to explore these issues and in my own small way, attempt to resolve the apparent skills shortage - evident by the small number of high quality applications to our continuous recruitment drives.

 Day one of the event was made up of speakers, panels and workshops where we debated the barriers to finding the right talent.
-Key learning was that we are facing a potential talent crisis as the best students are lured by the big boys to the big smoke and to the Far East.
+Key learning was that we are facing a potential talent crisis as the best students are lured by the big boys to the big smoke and to the far east.
 As employers, we need to up our game and engage more effectively with the Universities.

-The legend that is Dave Edmundson-Bird, principal lecturer in Digital Marketing at Manchester Metropolitan University stressed the financial pressures that today's students are under and encouraged us to offer flexible working patterns to get them into work whilst completing their studies and helping our agencies with some of the pressure in our booming industry.
+Legend that is Dave Edmundson-Bird, principal lecturer in Digital Marketing at Manchester Metropolitan University stressed the financial pressures that todays students are under and encouraged us to offer flexible working patterns to get them into work whilst completing their studies and helping our agencies with some of the pressure in our booming industry.
 Further, giving guest lectures and offering graduates opportunities to attend events or learning in your workplace not only helps the students, but also the Universities who are under pressure to deliver under ever tighter funding restrictions.

 Tony Foggert, CEO of Code Computerlove urged us to aggregate.
 He emphasised the importance of having a concentration of businesses to enable both industry and education to engage more effectively should not be underestimated.
 Here pops up Manchester Digital as a handy conduit.